 The mod for the Sigma EF-500 Super (Sony version) is $75 due to the extra electronics needed for this mod.

 X(***) Olympus FL-50R Aux Sync Jack

-The Olympus FL-50R can also have the Aux sync Jack, and it is also just $60, and includes the Standard 16 Inch Sync Cord ending in the straight mini plug.
+The Olympus FL-50R can also have the Aux sync Jack, and it is also just $60.
+The Standard 16 Inch Sync Cord ending in the straight mini plug is $15.
 As with many of these Aux Sync Jack Mods, the jack can be placed on either side of the foot, based on your preferences.
 This lower image shows the location on the foot assembly when the mini jack (3.5 mm) is used for this Aux Sync Jack.
 Using the mini jack, the cost of the Aux Sync Jack Mod is $65.
 A mini plug to mini plug sync cord, 16 inches long, would be $15 additional.

 Y(***)Extended Rotation Mod - Olympus FL-50

 The Extended Rotation Mod for the Olympus FL-50 will allow the flash to turn from the factory set 90 degrees clockwise, up up about 150 degrees clockwise.
 This mod is $40 when the Aux Sync Jack Mod is done at the same time, or $55 when the mod is done alone.